orangecountyllc/Birdy-HomePage/public/index.md

 > Put the girl image in the car, not just the girl image.

+> ask grok to add social media icons at bottom of footer.

 Implement this type of design on home page,  way clear and hits it.